COVID-19 pandemic in Hubei: Frozen case number

-26 January press meeting
+January 26 press meeting

-Hubei Government's press meeting on 26 January was described as a "scene of a massive car crash" by BBC which led to widespread dissatisfaction.
-Despite the compulsory face mask law, Governor Wang Xiaodong did not wear a mask while the other two official hosts including Wuhan Mayor Zhou Xianwang and Provincial Party Secretary Bie Bixiong wore masks incorrectly.
-The Governor said Xiantao, a Hubei city was capable to produce 10.8 billion masks annually after he made two corrections for the number hinted by someone else's notes.
-The Governor admitted a severe shortage of medical supplies in Hubei while Mayor Zhou of Wuhan said that the shortage had been fully alleviated.
+Hubei Government's press meeting on January 26 was described as the "scene of a massive car crash" by the BBC, which led to widespread dissatisfaction.
+Despite the compulsory face mask law, Governor Wang Xiaodong did not wear a face mask, whilst the other two official hosts—Wuhan Mayor Zhou Xianwang and Provincial Party Secretary Bie Bixiong—wore face masks incorrectly.
+The Governor said that Xiantao, a Hubei city, was capable of producing 10.8 billion masks annually; this was said after he corrected himself twice.
+While the Governor admitted a severe shortage of medical supplies in Hubei, Mayor Zhou of Wuhan said that the shortage had been fully alleviated.

 Hubei after lockdown

-After lockdown, Wuhan's streets became silent, except those around hospitals.
-A witness described that a "once-bustling city became a ghost town overnight".
-Although the grocery stores and shops remained open, most people stayed at home.
-Food supply is steady despite a shortage in the early stages and the local government promised to provide enough vegetables, rice and meat.
+After lockdown, Wuhan's streets were silent, except for those around hospitals.
+A witness described that a "once-bustling city became a ghost town overnight."
+Although grocery stores and shops remained open, most people stayed at home.
+The food supply was steady, despite there having been a shortage in the early stages, and the local government promised to provide enough vegetables, rice and meat.
 Similar scenes were observed in other Hubei cities after lockdown, including Enshi and Shiyan.